mayer79/effectplots/README.md

 ## Usage

-We use a 1 Mio row dataset about Motor TPL insurance.
+We use a 1 Mio row dataset on Motor TPL insurance.
 The aim is to model claim frequency.
-Before modeling, we want to study association between features and the response.
+Before modeling, we want to study the association between features and response.

 ``` r
 library(effectplots)